The White Collection

 Page 1 Page 2

 This seal stamp features two engraved shields, symbolizing a marriage alliance between two families.
-A closer look at the coat of arms reveals a small galleon, a type of historic battleship, along with a telescope, a sword, and a moon.
-Could this have belonged to a noble seafarer?
-Most likely.
+A closer examination of the coat of arms reveals a small galleon, a historic type of battleship, alongside a telescope, a sword, and a moon.
+Could it have belonged to a noble seafarer?
+Quite possibly.
+In any case, the symbols on this antique stamp evoke echoes of the conquistas and the epic journeys of explorers like Christopher Columbus.

 This antique silver and ivory seal stamp belonged to Princess Elisabeth Nikolaevna Saltykov (1772–1852) and Charles-Louis-François-Gabriel de Raimond de Mormoiron, Count of Modena (1774–1833).
 The handle, carved in the shape of a Moorish-style tower, screws open.
 At its base, an orange stone is engraved with the couple’s coat of arms.
 The Raimond de Mormoiron family coat of arms represents three families who, through marriage, held the lordship of Modena over the centuries.
 The County of Modena was first granted to the Mormoiron House by Boson II, Count of Provence.
 In 1279, it passed to the Raimond family, then to the Venasque family, before returning to the Raimonds three generations later.
 François Raimond, born in 1570, was the first to adopt the name "Raimond de Mormoiron."
 During the French Revolution, Charles-Louis entered Russian service, where he married Princess Saltykov.